brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

       "Ahoy " + "world!" is "Ahoy world!" end

-Running this will give you:
+Upon running this program, Pyret reports:

     Looks shipshape, your 1 test passed, mate!

-What this program does is use a `check:` block to register a set of tests to be run.
+This program uses a `check:` block to register a set of tests to be run.
 The special `is` statement inside the check block compares the expressions on the left and right for equality.
 It reports the result to the built-in testing framework, which produces a report when all the tests have